nus-cs2113-AY1920S2/tp/docs/team/trishaangelica.md

        Expected: An item with the description - "apple", price - "$3.00" and quantity - "2"  is added.

-     > :bulb: You can run the <code>DISPLAY</code> command to check the newly added item.
+     > :bulb: Tip: You can run the <code>DISPLAY</code> command to check the newly added item.

     &nbsp;